MicrosoftDocs/dynamics-365-fraud-protection/content/assessment-create-new.md

 - [Software piracy](assessment-create-new.md#software-piracy-template)
 - [Custom](assessment-create-new.md#custom-template)

-Fraud Protection continues to evolve this template catalogue over time to cover other scenarios where fraud is prevalent.
+Fraud Protection continues to evolve this template catalog over time to cover other scenarios where fraud is prevalent.

-To view the API schema (request payload) and sample values for a given template, select the desired template and enable the _JSON Preview_ pane.
-The full sample payload is displayed in the JSON Preview by default.
+To view the API schema (request payload) and sample values for a given template, select the template and enable the **JSON Preview** pane.
+The full sample payload is displayed in the preview pane by default.
 However, you can filter the payload to only those fields that are required or searchable.
 See [Swagger UI documentation](https://dfpswagger.azurewebsites.net/index.html) to learn more about Fraud Protection’s APIs.

 - **Required fields** – These data fields must be sent as part of the request payload whenever the API is invoked.
 Failing to send these fields results in a 400 error code being returned.
 - **Searchable fields** – These data fields can be used as search keys within a transaction search.

 In the next step of the wizard, you can further customize the schema of your new Fraud Protection API to meet your specific business needs.

 ### Card payment template

 The **Card payment** template allows you to assess the fraud risk of online and offline card payments for financial institutions.
-This template is geared towards issuing banks and other financial institutions.
+This template should be used for issuing banks and other financial institutions.
 For merchant-based purchase scenarios, use Fraud Protection’s [Purchase protection](purchase-protection.md) solution.

 ### Device fingerprinting template

-The **Device fingerprinting template** allows you to gather intelligence from remote computing devices to help assess fraud risk.
-This template is useful in scenarios where you want to enable _device fingerprinting only_.
+Use the **Device fingerprinting template** to gather intelligence from remote computing devices to help assess fraud risk.
+This template is useful in scenarios where you want to enable **device fingerprinting only**.
 The template allows you to access the full suite of device attributes that Fraud Protection collects, along with other enrichments like IP intelligence.
-To use device fingerprinting as part of any other scenario, you can integrate it into other assessment templates by adding the "_Device Fingerprinting_" section to your API schema in the [Define schema details](assessment-create-new.md#assessment-wizard-define-schema-details) step of the Assessment wizard.
+To use device fingerprinting as part of any other scenario, integrate it into other assessment templates by adding the **Device Fingerprinting** section to your API schema in the [Define schema details](#schema) step of the **Assessment wizard**.

-The device fingerprinting template has some special settings designed to keep the API lightweight.
-Search and case management are both disabled by default and cannot be enabled for this template.
-Additionally, this template does not support risk scoring.
-The _Model.Risk_ FQL function can't be invoked when an API based on this template is used.
+The device fingerprinting template has some special settings designed to keep the API lightweight. **Search** and **Case management** are both disabled by default and can't be enabled for this template.
+Additionally, this template doesn't support risk scoring.
+The **Model.Risk** FQL function can't be invoked when an API based on this template is used.

-To use the full suite of device attributes in rules and velocities, call the _Device.GetFullAttributes_ FQL function.
-When you create a new API based on the device fingerprinting template, a default sample rule is created that references this _Device.GetFullAttributes_ function.
-For more details on this _Device.GetFullAttributes_ function, see [Language reference](fpl-lang-ref.md) guide.
+To use the full suite of device attributes in rules and velocities, call the **Device.GetFullAttributes** FQL function.
+When you create a new API based on the device fingerprinting template, a default sample rule is created that references this function.
+To learn more about this function, see [Language reference](fpl-lang-ref.md) guide.
 For more details on default sample rules, see [Assessment (default) rules](rules.md#assessment-default-rules).

 See [Set up device fingerprinting](device-fingerprinting.md) for more details on setting up and enabling device fingerprinting for web and mobile.
 The following sections detail the device fingerprinting attribute fields Fraud Protection attempts to collect:
 - [Web](device-fingerprinting.md#device-fingerprinting-attribute-list-for-web)